The Smart Thermostat Market is segmented by Type of Thermostat (Wired and Wireless), End-User (Residential and

-The smart thermostat market was valued at USD 849.14 million, in 2019, and is expected to reach a value of USD 2858.63 million by 2025, at a CAGR of 23.1% during the forecast period (2020- 2025).
+The smart thermostat market was valued at USD 988.7 million in 2020 and expected to reach USD 3396.36 million by 2026 and grow at a CAGR of 23.1% over the forecast period (2021-2026).
 Lighting and other household appliances consume a considerable amount of energy and presently there is a dire need to use these energy resources efficiently.
 Therefore, governments are emphasizing on the use of smart devices in homes.

 The main factors driving the need for smart thermostat are the convenience, energy conservation, energy tracking, and need for an increase in potential savings.
 For example, Ecobee claims its gear can save an average of 23 percent off bills whereas Google's Nest claims its systems can save between 10 and 12 percent on heating and 15 percent on cooling.

 The BYOT (Bring-your-own-Technology) trend is expected to stimulate the growth of the market over the forecast period.
 Consumers have independently begun purchasing smart Wi-Fi enabled thermostats capable of receiving demand response control signals.
 Additionally, with a wi-fi connection and smart thermostats, virtual assistants, like Amazon Alexa, or Google Assistant, are increasingly being used to control and monitor the home temperature, program schedules, or manage the Air conditioning.

 It was estimated that around 60.5 million Americans used virtual personal assistants and voice-controlled speakers at least once a month, according to an investment firm Cowen & Co.
 Also, in 2017, 24% of Americans used Amazon Echo and 31% used Google Home for home control settings following music, shopping, and requesting information applications.
 With the increase in the use of virtual assistants in home control, the forecast period is likely to witness the exponential adoption of smart thermostats.